What is a Stale Check?

 Stale Check Example

-On 01 Jan 2020, Company A brings a check to its supplier, the check will be effective on the same day.
-The supplier’s staff has misplaced the check and fail to deposit it.
-On 01 Dec 2020, the supplier just bring the check to the bank and wish to deposit it into their account.
+On 01 Jan 202X, Company A brings a check to its supplier, the check will be effective on the same day.
+The supplier’s staff has misplaced the check and failed to deposit it.
+On 01 Dec 202X, the supplier just bring the check to the bank and wish to deposit it into their account.

 It is almost 12 months after its effective date and the check is considered a stale check.
 The bank decides to return the check to the issuing bank to clarify with the issuer.

 How do I know if I have issued a Stale Check?

 - The date on the check: We can refer to the date on the check.
 If it is older than 6 months, it will be staled.

 - The time limit: The bank may mention the time period regarding the check effectiveness.
 For example, they may be written “Valid within 90 days”, so the check will be useless after the effective date.

 - Be aware of the issued check: We should keep the list of the issued check.
 If they are older than 6 months, we have to note it down.
 We may be able to see the outstanding check in the monthly bank reconciliation.

 How to Prevent Any Trouble With The Stale Check?